opengeospatial/HY_Features/section_7.md

 A catchment aggregate may be part of a containing catchment at the next higher hierarchy level, which consists of many of those neighbouring catchments.
 This does not necessarily implies a series of containing catchments, but alloww a jumping to the 'highest' upper-level system as typically used for reporting purposes.
 The HY_CatchmentAggregate class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *jointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries two properties: *exorheicDrainage* and *endorheicDrainage*.

-The **exorheicDrainage** association relates an exorheic drained catchment, part of the aggregate, which is connected to other catchments through its inflow/outflow node.

-The **endorheicDrainage** association relates an endorheic drained catchment, part of the aggregate, which is not connected to other catchments through its inflow/outflow node.
+The **exorheicDrainage** association references an exorheic drained catchment.
+The **endorheicDrainage** association references an endorheic drained catchment, temporarily connected to the enveloping aggregate.
+If required, these asscoations shall be used to identify the aggregated parts permanently or temporarily interacting with other catchments joined in the envompassing aggregate.

 | **Requirements Class** | [/req/hy_catchment/catchmentaggregate] (/req/hy_catchment/catchmentaggregate) |
 | --- | --- |